rahmatdeep/shadow-bot/README.md

 -   **Isolated Recording**: Spins up ephemeral Docker containers for each meeting, ensuring isolated browser sessions and reliable capture.
 -   **Streaming AI Transcription**: Uses ElevenLabs Scribe v2 with async streaming (`createReadStream`) for memory-efficient, high-fidelity speech-to-text.
 -   **Smart Summarization**: Automatically generates titles and bulleted summaries with timestamps using Google Gemini.
+-   **Chat with Transcript**: Ask questions about your meetings (e.g., "What was the budget decision?") and get answers based on the full transcript using Gemini's 1M token window.
 -   **Distributed Architecture**: Decoupled services (HTTP, Docker Manager, Transcribe Service) communicate via Redis for high scalability.
 -   **Unified Monorepo**: Built with Turborepo and `pnpm` for efficient workspace management.